Common Stock Warrants Frequently Asked Questions

 When do I receive my first issue?

 Never!
 All of our information is presented to you on our website.

-We update the data, price of common shares and warrants each day after the markets close.
+We update the data, price of common shares, and warrants each day after the markets close.

 Can you buy the warrants for me?

 No, we are not brokers nor do we provide investment advice.
-We provide you, the investor, the data you need so that you along with your investor advisor have the complete details on warrants to assist with your investment decisions.
+We provide you, the investor, the data you need so that you along with your investment advisor have the complete details on warrants to assist with your investment decisions.